-8B1.
+- 8B1.
 Championships are open only to riders who hold USA Cycling rider annual licenses and meet other qualifications stated in these rules.
-International licenses are not required to compete in National Championships.

-(a) State championships are open only to USCF, UCI Men's Continental, or UCI Women's Team members who are USA citizens or permanent residents and reside in the state as shown on their licenses.
-Riders who, at any time in the current year have been members of Men's UCI Pro Teams and Professional Continental Teams may not enter these races.

-(b) National Championships for Junior 17-18, Under 23, and Elites may be entered only by riders who are USA Citizens or are members in the US Armed Forces.

-(c) Regardless of any general rule pertaining to National Championship eligibility, any National Championship that is a direct qualifier for the World Championships or Olympic Games may only be entered by riders who are eligible under international regulations to enter those events as part of the U.S. team.

-8B2.
-At the option of the Administrators, State Championships may include riders who are ineligible for the championship but championship medals will be awarded only to riders who are eligible.
+International licenses are not required to compete in National Championships. - (a) State championships are open only to USCF, UCI Men's Continental, or UCI Women's Team members who are USA citizens or permanent residents and reside in the state as shown on their licenses.
+Riders who, at any time in the current year have been members of Men's UCI Pro Teams and Professional Continental Teams may not enter these races. - (b) National Championships for Junior 17-18, Under 23, and Elites may be entered only by riders who are USA Citizens or are members in the US Armed Forces. - (c) Regardless of any general rule pertaining to National Championship eligibility, any National Championship that is a direct qualifier for the World Championships or Olympic Games may only be entered by riders who are eligible under international regulations to enter those events as part of the U.S. team. - (d) In National Championships, women may not enter men's events; in state championships, women are not eligible for medals in men's events. - 8B2.
+At the option of the Administrators, State Championships may include riders who are ineligible for the championship but championship medals will be awarded only to riders who are eligible. - 8B3.

-8B3.
 In order to compete in the National Championships, a rider must meet any established performance standards.
-However, National Champions may defend their titles without having to gualify provided that they are otherwise eligible.
+However, National Champions may defend their titles without having to qualify provided that they are otherwise eligible.

-8B4.
-Regional Championships may be conducted on the same basis as state championships in regions designated by the CEO.
+- 8B4.
+Regional Championships may be conducted on the same basis as state championships in regions designated by the CFO - 8B5.

-8B5.
 At track championships, those under suspension, either by USA Cycling or the UCI, are specifically barred from the infield.
 Such access may be further restricted as published in advance and approved by the CEO of USA Cycling.